Fission Electrical Power Plant Reactor Cores

 The SNAP-2 Experimental Reactor (S2ER or SER) was built to verify the core geometry and basic reactivity controls of the SNAP-2 reactor design, as well as to test the basics of the primary cooling system, materials, and other basic design questions, but was not meant to be a good representation of the eventual flight system.
 Construction started in June 1958, with construction completed by March 1959.
-Dry (Sept 15) and wet (Oct 20) critical testing was completed the same year, and power operations started on Nov 5, 1959.
+Power operations started on Nov 5, 1959.
 Four days later, the reactor reached design power and temperature operations, and by April 23 of 1960, 1000 hours of continuous testing at design conditions were completed.
-Following transient and other testing, the reactor was shut down for the last time on November 19, 1960, just over one year after it had first achieved full power operations.
-Between May 19 and June 15, 1961, the reactor was disassembled and decommissioned.
+The reactor was shut down for the last time on November 19, 1960, just over one year after it had first achieved full power operations.
 Testing on various reactor materials, especially the fuel elements, was conducted, and these test results refined the design for the Development Reactor.

 SNAP-2 Development Reactor